r-petrella/master_thesis/README.md

-# project of the thesis from my master's degree
+# Project of the thesis from my master's degree
 here are the files of my thesis